-Watch out for kids.
-Back-to-school season means there are more big buses on the roadways obscuring your view and stopping traffic on both sides of the street.
+Back-to-school season means more big buses on the roadways obscuring your view and stopping traffic on both sides of the street.
 When the stop sign pops out from the side of the bus to protect young passengers as they get off and on before and after school, motorcyclists must be hypervigilant.
 Autumn also means more carpools lining up around school entrances and blocking traffic all throughout the neighborhood.
-Not only that, but kids are likely to be dashing into the street from between cars without checking for traffic.
+Not only that, kids are likely to be dashing into the street between cars without checking for traffic.
 Be extra vigilant and expect the unexpected anytime children are present.

-Every year when we “fall back” one hour, the roads are complete chaos for a few days.
+Every year when we “fall back” one hour, the roads are in complete chaos for a few days.
 According to a 2020 University of Colorado Boulder study analyzing 22 years of data, in the first week after the clocks change in the spring, there were 627 deaths nationwide associated with the time shift and a six percent spike in fatal accidents the workweek following.
 Make sure you’re safe on the road after the autumnal time change.
 Get some extra rest and grab another cup of coffee before you ride – there’s no telling how many zombies there are behind the wheel.

-Make sure you’re visible.
-You’ll be wearing more layers to account for the big swing in temperature from day to day or, sometimes, from morning to afternoon back to evening.
+You’ll be wearing more layers to account for the big swing in temperature from day to day or, sometimes, from morning to afternoon and back to evening.
 Make sure that part of your plan for additional clothing includes wearing bright colors.
 Don’t wear black in the evening or at night, as that will make you blend into your surroundings.
-If you’re riding at night, be sure there’s reflective tape or some other reflective device both on your bike and on your clothing.
+If you’re riding at night, be sure there’s reflective tape or some other reflective device on your bike and your clothing.

-Watch for weather-related road conditions.
-Speaking of fall colors, the leaves that turn from green to yellow to blazing orange and red even get blown off the branches and collect on the street, blocking the sewer drains and keeping extra water on the road surface.
-Add to that the fact that the leaves left on the road make the street as slick as a skating rink, and you have a recipe for disaster on a bike.
-As if that’s not hazard enough, at this time of the year, freezing rain and sleet are also possibilities, and with them comes the prospect of black ice.
+Speaking of fall colors, the leaves that turn from green to yellow to blazing orange and red get blown off the branches and collect on the street, blocking the sewer drains and keeping extra water on the road surface.
+Add to that the leaves left on the road make the street as slick as a skating rink, and you have a recipe for disaster on a bike.
+As if that’s not hazardous enough, freezing rain and sleet are also possibilities at this time of the year, and the prospect of black ice comes with them.
 Watch your speed, drive defensively, leave additional space for stopping and maneuvering, and be prepared for the inevitable loss of traction.

 Contact Hach & Rose, LLP Today